Why you can trust Bankrate

 - Every driver has the right to auto insurance: Every driver in New Jersey has the right to a car insurance policy.
 Drivers who are denied coverage or cannot afford standard coverage can purchase a Basic Policy under The Automobile Insurance Cost Reduction Act.
 Additionally, New Jersey drivers who are on federal Medicaid with hospitalization benefits qualify for The Special Automobile Insurance Policy (SAIP), which costs $365 per year.

-The New Jersey minimum car insurance requirements are 15/30/5 for the standard insurance policy.
-Minimum coverage insurance includes liability coverage and uninsured/underinsured motorist coverage.
-The required coverage in New Jersey is:
+Currently, the New Jersey minimum car insurance requirements are 15/30/5 for the standard insurance policy.
+Minimum coverage insurance includes liability coverage and uninsured and underinsured motorist coverage.
+The current required coverage in New Jersey is:

 Most drivers in New Jersey choose to purchase more coverage than what is required.
 Car accidents can be expensive, and there is no guarantee that liability-only coverage will pay for the damages associated with an at-fault accident.

 For example, imagine you run a red light and hit another driver in the middle of the intersection, causing $30,000 of damage to the other driver’s car.
 Minimum coverage insurance would only cover $5,000 in property damage, which means you would have to pay the other $25,000 out of pocket.

 Changes to car insurance minimum requirements in New Jersey

 It is important to note that effective January 1, 2023, the state minimum liability limits in New Jersey are increasing to:

 - $25,000 bodily injury liability per person

 - $25,000 uninsured motorist bodily injury per person

 - $50,000 uninsured motorist bodily injury per accident